RISC-KC/basic_rv32s/guidelines/development_log.md

 With the old PC_Aligner in place, next_pc was auto-aligned and execution proceeded correctly.
 Is the problem in the Program Counter register that next_pc feeds into?
 Is next_pc getting into the Program Counter but then not taking effect?
-It’s such a simple module… could it really be the culprit?
+It’s such a simple module... could it really be the culprit?
 Ah.

 #### Approach B to resolving RV32I46F’s 29500 ms issue.